Regal Rambles: A Wickedly Whimsical Ireland Itinerary That Includes Ashford Castle

 Your 10-Day Ireland Itinerary That Includes Ashford Castle: From Pubs to Palace Living

-This carefully crafted Irish adventure balances urban exploration, cultural immersion, and aristocratic luxury in a 10-day journey that builds to a crescendo at Ashford Castle.
+This carefully crafted Irish adventure balances urban exploration, cultural immersion, and aristocratic luxury in a 10-day journey that builds to a crescendo at Ashford Castle, incorporating some of the most rewarding things to do in Ireland along the way.
 Each day has been designed to showcase a different facet of Ireland’s personality – from literary Dublin to bohemian Galway to regal Connemara.
 Pack your rain jacket, your sense of humor, and your castle-worthy selfie expressions.
 You’ll need all three.

 Days 1-3: Dublin’s Literary Soul (With a Side of Guinness)